Noel's House Party: History

-He partly blamed the Ronan Keating talent show Get Your Act Together for poor ratings leading into House Party.

 Awards

 In 1993, Noel's House Party won a BAFTA for best light entertainment series.

 In 1994, the opening titles won a Bronze Rose of Montreux.
 The stop-motion animation title and credit sequences were made by 3 Peach Animation.

 Regular features

 Gotcha

 Originally called the 'Gotcha Oscars' until the threat of legal action from the Academy of Motion Picture Arts and Sciences (which also prompted a redesign of the award), where hidden camera practical jokes were played on celebrities (these were pre-recorded during the months the show was off air).
-Notable victims were Barbara Windsor, Carol Vorderman, Jill Dando, Kriss Akabusi, Lionel Blair, Dave Lee Travis, Richard Whiteley, Eddie Large, Samantha Janus, Yvette Fielding, Status Quo, and the Queens Park Rangers football club.
+Notable victims were Barbara Windsor, Carol Vorderman, Jill Dando, Kriss Akabusi, Lionel Blair, Dave Lee Travis, Richard Whiteley, Eddie Large, Samantha Janus, Jeremy Clarkson, Yvette Fielding, Status Quo, and the Queens Park Rangers football club.
 In the final episode of series 5, Dale Winton turned the tables on Edmonds with a surprise challenge that ended with a gunging.
 Another notable victim was Annabel Giles, the first victim who managed to spot the hidden camera, which had been placed in the back of a car, which meant the prank backfired.
 This feature originated in The Noel Edmonds Saturday Roadshow.